-Home Decor takes a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
+Home Decor GB Ltd and Optiplan Kitchens Ltd take a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.
 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2015.
 We expect the same high standards from all of our contractors, consultants, suppliers and other business partners, and expect our supply chain to impose the same standards on their own supply chain.

 Any employee found to be in breach of this Policy will face disciplinary action, which could result in dismissal for misconduct or gross misconduct.
 Any claims or allegations which are found to be malicious or vexatious will result in disciplinary action being taken against the individual.
 We may terminate our relationship with other individuals and organisations working on our behalf if they are found to be breach this policy.

-The board of directors of Home Decor has overall responsibility for ensuring that this policy complies with the Groups’ legal and ethical obligations, and that all those under our control comply with it.
+The board of directors of Home Decor and Optiplan Kitchens have overall responsibility for ensuring that this policy complies with the Groups’ legal and ethical obligations, and that all those under our control comply with it.
 Management at all levels within our business are responsible for ensuring that those reporting to them understand and comply with this policy and are given adequate communication on it.
+This policy and the risk assessment in the Risks & Opportunities matrix are reviewed annually.

 A copy of this statement can be provided on request within 30 days.